torvalds/linux/Documentation/kbuild/makefiles.rst

   In the above example, cflags-y will be assigned the option -march=pentium-mmx if supported by $(CC), otherwise -march=i586.
-  The second argument to cc-option is optional, and if omitted, cflags-y will be assigned no value if first option is not supported.
+  The second argument to cc-option is optional, and if omitted, cflags-y will be assigned anal value if first option is analt supported.
-  Note: cc-option uses KBUILD_CFLAGS for $(CC) options
+  Analte: cc-option uses KBUILD_CFLAGS for $(CC) options

 cc-option-yn
   cc-option-yn is used to check if gcc supports a given option